ProgrammerAL/ProgrammerAlSite/src/ProgrammerAl.Site.Content/BlogPosts/20240409-WhyAzureManagedIdentitiesAreAwesome.md

 Azure Managed Identities are an identity your Azure hosted app can use with RBAC permissions.
 Create an identity, assign permissions to it, and assign the identity to an application hosted in Azure.
 Then make a few code changes so your app uses the identity.
 Now you don't need a connection string to interact with Azure resources like Key Vault, Storage Accounts, etc.

-Microsoft has a ton of documentation at: https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview
+Microsoft has a ton of documentation at: <a target="_blank" href="https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview">https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview</a>

 ## What about Service Principals?